-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 - Camera can be slow to load

-Samsung Galaxy S20 FE Pricing & availability
+Samsung Galaxy S20 FE: Pricing & availability

 The Galaxy S20 FE launched on October 2, with a single configuration in the U.S. offering 128GB of storage and 6GB of RAM for $699.99.
-It's already been discounted by a hundred dollars through most major retailers, however, and while Samsung still sells the S20 FE at full price on its site, the company is offering high trade-in values that can bring the price down to as low as $249.99.
+It's gone on sale several times since its launch, often reaching as low as $600.
+Additionally, Samsung offers generous trade-in promotions, knocking up to $275 off of the phone's total cost depending on your existing device and its condition.

-There are six color options available, including Cloud Navy, Cloud Lavender, Cloud Mint, Cloud Orange, Cloud Red, and Cloud White.
-At the moment, Cloud Orange is being offered as an online exclusive through Samsung.com, while Cloud Red is reserved for Verizon and U.S. Cellular customers.
-It appears that Cloud White isn't currently available to U.S. buyers.
+There are six color options available: Cloud Navy, Cloud Lavender, Cloud Mint, Cloud Orange, Cloud Red, and Cloud White.
+Specific colors like Cloud Red are getting harder to find as we get closer and closer to the S21 FE launch, but you'll always find some stock if you aren't picky about colors.

-Samsung Galaxy S20 FE What I like
+Samsung Galaxy S20 FE: What I like

 Anyone who's used an S20 series device before will feel right at home on the S20 FE.
-It's a bit larger than the baseline S20, but it's still a reasonable size with roughly the same footprint as the S20+, and a nearly identical design language.
+It's slightly larger than the baseline Galaxy S20, but it's still a reasonable size with roughly the same footprint as the S20+ and a nearly identical design language.
 Of course, the main difference is the polycarbonate (read: plastic) backing, which features a matte texture and comes in a variety of vibrant, almost pastel colors.

 This signals trouble for Google and OnePlus.

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.